Qudos Bank Arena is ranked number one in Australasia and the largest indoor entertainment and sporting arena in Australia.

 Qudos Bank Arena was designed and constructed with very high environmental values and was awarded the prestigious national Banksia Award for Construction Practices in 1999.

-Officially opened by the Premier of NSW, Mr Bob Carr, in November 1999 with a gala performance by Luciano Pavarotti, Qudos Bank Arena has hosted events including Supercross, tennis, rock concerts, arena musicals, religious services, school spectaculars and banquets.
+Officially opened by the Premier of NSW, Mr Bob Carr, in November 1999 with a gala performance by Luciano Pavarotti, Qudos Bank Arena has hosted events including tennis, netball, basketball, music concerts, arena musicals, religious services, school spectaculars and banquets.